 When a tooth is hurting you and you know something’s wrong, it’s natural to try to wait out the pain.
 Unfortunately, serious tooth pain doesn’t go away on its own and indicates that there is a deeper problem.
-The question is, do you have a tooth infection, a tooth abscess, or is something else going on?
+The question is, do you have a tooth infection, or a tooth abscess, or is something else going on?

 A Tooth Infection Can Become a Tooth Abscess

 A tooth abscess and a tooth infection sound alike, but they are different.
 The causes of both problems, however, are similar.
 Tooth decay or trauma to the tooth can create a dead nerve.
 While it might seem that a dead nerve couldn’t cause any pain, the problem is that this area, if left untreated, becomes a catchall for bacteria, making an infection more likely.

 While your body may be able to fight off some infections, this isn’t the case with teeth.
 If the nerve of a tooth is damaged or compromised, the nerve will die.
 Once an infection establishes itself, it can spread quickly and become a tooth abscess.

 Root canal therapy is often the go-to treatment for a tooth infection.
 This procedure removes the infection from your tooth’s nerve and involves cleaning the canals of your tooth.
 To complete the work, the canals are sealed and a porcelain tooth crown usually caps the tooth for extra safety and to prevent additional infections from developing.